 Are Golden Comet Chickens Good Layers?

-What age do golden comets start laying eggs?
+At what age do golden comets start laying eggs?
 Keep an eye on them, because when they hit 16 weeks, they just might surprise you with your first egg!
-(This article will tell you some tell tale signs your hen is laying).
+(This article will tell you some telltale signs your hen is laying).